oagrawal/Lora_Implementation/README.md

 # LoRA Fine-tuning for TinyLlama

 This repository contains code for fine-tuning the TinyLlama 1.1B model using LoRA (Low-Rank Adaptation).
+The original work and experiments were performed using a Jupyter notebook on AWS SageMaker.

 ## How to Run